Returning the Pack

 Once your pack is received by Gladstone Brookes our first job is to check that all the information we need has been included.
 All of the documents we have sent to you are necessary for the claim to proceed and if you have returned the pack with some documents missing or not signed in the correct place your claim will have to be placed on hold until we can obtain the right information.

 Please remember – if it is a joint claim then both parties will have to sign all of the documents before they are returned in the reply paid envelope.
+Sometimes this may differ for your lender, but we will advise you of any different requirements, if this is the case.

 Frequently Asked Questions